apache/wink/wink-examples/ext/Spring/readme.txt

 - A list of predefined bookmarks is returned as an Atom feed on this URI: http://localhost:8080/Spring/rest/bookmarks

--Symphony features used in this example:
+-Wink features used in this example:
-   Symphony Spring integration.
+   Spring integration.

 Build
 ===============================================================================